 - For our parents we include, a free copy, of the informative book “Babies with Down syndrome, A New Parents Guide” by Susan J. Skallerup.
 Available in English and Spanish.

 - For baby, we include a cute F.R.I.E.N.D.S. onesie and ABLE United bib.

-- F.R.I.E.N.D.S.
-PARENT LIAISONS – We know all too well the seclusion and exhaustion that comes with raising a child with special needs.
+F.R.I.E.N.D.S.
+PEER TO PEER – We know all too well the seclusion and exhaustion that comes with raising a child with special needs.
 We offer in-person and phone support for those who need someone to talk to.

 - Sweating with Sunshine – Heather Brodereck, aka “Sunshine” gets our hearts pumping and our bodies sweating with this low intensity work out.
 All ages and abilities are invited.
 Heather works as an Occupational Therapist who specializes in fitness and bodybuilding.
 Mondays on Zoom.

 - Good Vibes – Every Tuesday night we get together with F.R.I.E.N.D.S. and hang out listening to our favorite music, meeting new friends, and just hanging out.